98% of Film and Television students agree that this course is well organised and runs smoothly, according to the national Student Survey 2016.

 How You Study

-Students will learn and develop through lectures, workshops, seminars, group projects, screenings, research and an independent study.
+Students will have the opportunity to learn and develop through lectures, workshops, seminars, group projects, screenings, research and an independent study.

 How You Are Assessed